Amagash/Amagash/README.md

 ### Contributions
 - The [Minecraft intelligent bot](https://github.com/manekinekko/minecraft-openai) is a bot in Minecraft that is controlled by Codex, an AI created by OpenAI.
 - The [Data Science for Beginners](https://github.com/microsoft/Data-Science-For-Beginners) curriculum is a Microsoft initiative to democratize Data Science and make it accessible to everyone.
 I contributed to the chapter [Data Science in the cloud](https://github.com/microsoft/Data-Science-For-Beginners/tree/main/5-Data-Science-In-Cloud).
+- The [Hack In The Wood project](https://github.com/tagazok/hitw-uni4coop-co2) was born during the HITW 2022 to help the NGO [Uni4Coop](https://uni4coop.com/fr) with a project on Carbon footprint impact.
 - The [DevConGalaxy](https://workshops.devcongalaxy.io/) website is a library of workshops created by a community of developpers to help people learn new skills.
 - The Microsoft Tech Groups (MTG) [site template](https://github.com/mtg-x/event-template) is a template that allows community organizers to quickly create a website for their events and conferences.
 Feel free to contribute!
 ### Videos